suinleelab/contrastiveVI-reproducibility/README.md

     conda activate contrastive-vi-env
     ```
 4. Install the local `constrative_vi` package and necessary dependencies by running `pip install -e ".[dev]"`.

+This installation procedure should take no more than 30 minutes.
+Beyond downloading this repository, no addition time is required for its installation.

 ### Modify data and result path
 Modify the paths for storing data and model results in `scripts/constants.py`.